A warm welcome for refugees in wake of Afghan fiasco

 The worries could also have been fueled by new realities.

-The Biden administration has kept a tight hold on information about the airlift population, but did acknowledge some of those evacuated to third countries for more processing were on U.S. watch lists.
-And The Washington Times reported last week on one Afghan, a convicted rapist who’d been deported from the U.S., who actually reached American soil before being flagged.
+The Biden administration has kept a tight hold on information about the airlift population but acknowledged that some of those evacuated to third countries for more processing were on U.S. watch lists.
+The Washington Times reported last week about one Afghan, a convicted rapist who had been deported from the U.S., who reached American soil before he was flagged.

-Biden administration officials haven’t said how many of those airlifted out of Afghanistan are expected to reach the U.S., though Homeland Security Secretary Alejandro Mayorkas said it will probably be more than 50,000.
-As of late last week some 20,000 had already arrived.
+Biden administration officials haven’t indicated how many of those airlifted out of Afghanistan are expected to reach the U.S., though Homeland Security Secretary Alejandro Mayorkas said it will probably be more than 50,000.
+As of late last week, some 20,000 had arrived.

-Most are being admitted under the Department of Homeland Security’s powers of humanitarian parole, which is a less firm legal status than coming as a refugee or as a Special Immigrant Visa holder — the program specifically aimed at helping Afghans who assisted the U.S. war effort.
+Most are being admitted under Homeland Security’s powers of humanitarian parole.
+The legal status is less firm than those for refugees or Special Immigrant Visa holders.
+The Special Immigrant Visas are aimed specifically at helping Afghans who assisted the U.S. war effort.

-Most of the arrivals are still at eight military bases across the country, but a small trickle have been processed and released or walked away on their own.
+Most of the arrivals are staying at eight military bases across the country, but a small number have been processed and released or have walked away on their own.

-Those who come as Special Immigrant Visa holders or refugees get specific levels of government support, including about three months of housing assistance, by which time they are expected to have a job and be working to support themselves, said Mr. Carattini, at Catholic Charities in Arlington.
+Those who come as Special Immigrant Visa holders or refugees get specific levels of government support, including about three months of housing assistance.
+By that time, they are expected to have found a job to support themselves, Mr. Carattini said.

-It’s not yet clear what level of government support the parolees will be granted, he said.
+It’s not clear what level of government support the parolees will be granted, he said.

-Mr. Carattini said in addition to prayers, his organization is asking for leads on housing, and for pro bono professional services such as mental health counseling, medical and dental services, school health screenings and legal assistance for what’s likely to be a surge of asylum applications from parolees looking to stay.
+Mr. Carattini said that in addition to prayers, his organization is asking for leads on housing and for pro bono professional services such as mental health counseling, medical and dental services, school health screenings and legal assistance for what is likely to be a surge of asylum applications.

-Down the road, he said, they’ll ask parishes to conduct food drives, once the flow of people being released into communities goes from a trickle to a stream.
+Down the road, once the flow of people released into communities goes from a trickle to a stream, he said, Catholic Charities of the Diocese of Arlington will ask parishes to conduct food drives.

-Those fleeing their homes usually have faced traumatic situations, and often uprooted quickly.
-But refugees usually spend years waiting in another country before getting the green light to reach the U.S.
+Most of those who fled their homes faced traumatic situations and were uprooted quickly.
+Refugees usually spend years in other countries before they are approved to enter the U.S.

-In this case, the speed of the Afghan government collapse meant tens of thousands of people were fleeing with literally what they had on them, unsure of anything.
+In this case, the speed of the Afghan government collapse meant tens of thousands of people were fleeing with only what they had on them, unsure of anything.

 “Here we were watching on the TV flights take off, and then you could look on the same TV screen the next day and watch people coming through Dulles Airport.
 It was happening in real time,” Mr. Carattini said.
 “No time to say goodbye.
 Families being split up. … No idea where you’re going, no idea if you’ll ever be back, no idea if your loved ones will be able to get out.”

-Mr. Flemmer said that it is critical the initial rush of enthusiasm for the new arrivals is sustained.
+Mr. Flemmer said it is critical to sustain the enthusiasm for the new arrivals.

-Often times in a crisis help and donations rush in, but soon dissipate.
-But for the Afghans, the toughest stretch will come in a few months when they’re trying to rebuild normal lives and struggling with the basics of figuring things out in a new land.
+In times of crisis, help rushes in but often dissipates.
+For the Afghans, the toughest stretch will come in a few months when they try to rebuild normal lives and struggle with figuring out the basics in a new land.

 “We can help them in a crisis, we can get and outfit an apartment.
 [But] you really need a coach.
 You need someone who can explain to you how does the postal system work, how do you get a driver’s license,” he said.